krenalis/krenalis/doc/src/developers/connectors/index.md

 # Build a Connector

-Chichi is easy to add new features to through connectors.
-Connectors are like plugins that help Chichi work with different kinds of programs and tools.
+Meergo is easy to add new features to through connectors.
+Connectors are like plugins that help Meergo work with different kinds of programs and tools.
 These include:

    * Programs like HubSpot, Mixpanel, Stripe, and more.
    * Databases like PostgreSQL, MySQL, Snowflake, and more.